-- 900.1 This Part applies to assurance engagements other than audit and review engagements (referred to as "assurance engagements" in this Part).
-Examples of such engagements include: - An audit of specific elements, accounts or items of a financial statement. - Performance assurance on a company's key performance indicators. - 900.2 In this Part, the term "professional accountant" refers to individual professional accountants in public practice and their firms. - 900.3 ISQC 1 requires a firm to establish policies and procedures designed to provide it with reasonable assurance that the firm, its personnel and, where applicable, others subject to independence requirements maintain independence where required by relevant ethics standards.
-ISAEs establish responsibilities for engagement partners and engagement teams at the level of the engagement.
+This Part applies to assurance engagements other than audit engagements and review engagements.
+Examples of such engagements include:

+- (a) Assurance on an entity's key performance indicators. - (b) Assurance on an entity's compliance with law or regulation. - (c) Assurance on performance criteria, such as value for money, achieved by a public sector body. - (d) Assurance on the effectiveness of an entity's system of internal control. - (e) Assurance on an entity's greenhouse gas statement. - (f) An audit of specific elements, accounts or items of a financial statement. - In this Part, the term "professional accountant" refers to individual professional accountants in public practice and their firms. - 900.3 ISQM 1 requires a firm to design, implement and operate a system of quality management for assurance engagements performed by the firm.
+As part of this system of quality management, ISQM 1 requires the firm to establish quality objectives that address the fulfilment of responsibilities in accordance with relevant ethical requirements, including those related to independence.
+Under ISQM 1, relevant ethical requirements are those related to the firm, its personnel and, when applicable, others subject to the independence requirements to which the firm and the firm's engagements are subject.
+In addition ISAEs and ISAs establish responsibilities for engagement partners and engagement teams at the level of the engagement.
 The allocation of responsibilities within a firm will depend on its size, structure and organisation.
 Many of the provisions of Part 4B do not prescribe the specific responsibility of individuals within the firm for actions related to independence, instead referring to "firm" for ease of reference.
-Firms assign responsibility for a particular action to an individual or a group of individuals (such as an assurance team) in accordance with ISQC 1.
-In addition, an individual professional accountant remains responsible for compliance with any provisions that apply to that professional accountant's activities, interests or relationships. - 900.4 Independence is linked to the principles of objectivity and integrity.
+A firms assigns operational responsibility for compliance with dependence requirements to an individual(s) in accordance with ISMC 1.
+Additionally, an individual professional accountant remains responsible for compliance with any provisions that apply to that professional accountant's activities, interests or relationships. - Independence is linked to the principles of objectivity and integrity.
 It comprises: - Independence of mind the state of mind that permits the expression of a conclusion without being affected by influences that compromise professional judgement, thereby allowing an individual to act with integrity, and exercise objectivity and professional scepticism. - Independence in appearance the avoidance of facts and circumstances that are so significant that a reasonable and informed third party would be likely to conclude that a firm's or an assurance team member's integrity, objectivity or professional scepticism has been compromised.

-In this Part, references to an individual or firm being "independent" mean that the individual or firm has complied with the provisions of this Part.
+• In this Part, references to an individual or firm being "independent" mean that the individual or firm has complied with the provisions of this Part.

-900.5 When performing assurance engagements, the Code requires firms to comply with the fundamental principles and be independent.
-This Part sets out specific requirements and application material on how to apply the conceptual framework to maintain independence when performing such engagements.
+When performing assurance engagements, the Code requires firms to comply with the fundamental principles and be independent.
+This Part sets out specific requirements and application material on how to apply the conceptual framework to maintain independence when performing assurance engagements other than audit or review engagements.
 The conceptual framework set out in Section 120 applies to independence as it does to the fundamental principles set out in Section 110.